A generalization of the Beurling--Malliavin Majorant theorem: Introduction

 The Beurling--Malliavin theorems are considered by many experts to be among the most deep and important results of the 20th century Harmonic Analysis.
-Theorem~\ref{thm-1} above is called the First Beurling--Malliavin Theorem (we shall further write First BM Theorem to save space).
+Theorem~\ref{thm-1} above is called the Beurling--Malliavin Majorant Theorem (or the First Beurling--Malliavin Theorem).
 This result gives conditions for the majorant $\omega$ ensuring existence of nonzero function whose spectrum lies in an arbitrary small interval and whose modulus is majorized by $\omega$.
-This theorem is a crucial tool in the proof of the Second BM Theorem about the radius of completeness of an exponential system.
+This theorem is a crucial tool in the proof of the Second Beurling--Malliavin Theorem about the radius of completeness of an exponential system.
 Moreover, Theorem~\ref{thm-1} was recently used by J. Bourgain and S. Dyatlov in the theory of resonances for hyperbolic surfaces, see~\cite{bourdyat}.
-Deep connections of the First BM Theorem with nowadays popular gap and type problems are discussed in papers~\cite{borsod},~\cite{polt} and~\cite{makpol}.
+Deep connections of the First Beurling--Malliavin Theorem with nowadays popular gap and type problems are discussed in papers~\cite{borsod},~\cite{polt} and~\cite{makpol}.

 Note that Theorem~\ref{thm-1} is in a certain sense a contradiction to the following postulate, called the uncertainty principle: ``It is impossible for a nonzero function and its Fourier transform to be simultaneously very small, unless the function is zero''.
 Indeed, Theorem~\ref{thm-1} shows that there exist nonzero functions that are ``small'' and whose Fourier transforms are also ``small''.
 Of course these smallnesses are different from each other and from the smallness in $L^2(\mathbb R)$.
 So in fact Theorem~\ref{thm-1} does not contradict the most well known variant of uncertainty principle, the Heisenberg inequality.
 For recent violations of the uncertainty principle of a completely different nature, see papers~\cite{polkis} and~\cite{olev}.